-One of the best beaches that is close to General Luna is Secret Beach.
+One of the best beaches that is close to General Luna, Siargao’s favorite tourist area, is Secret Beach.
 Not that it’s so much a secret.
 But it is kinda hidden away in one of the most stunning landscapes that we have ever come across on a beach.

 Where to Stay in Siargao

-Siargao is straightforward when it comes to deciding where to stay.
-There is one main tourist area and is in the Southern part of Siargao.
-Siargao’s popular tourist area is General Luna and is the best place to stay if you want loads of cool cafeterias, restaurants, hip bars and accommodation to suit any budget.
+Siargao’s popular tourist area is General Luna and is the best place to stay if you want loads of cool cafeterias, restaurants, hip bars and accommodation to suit different budgets.

 How to Get Around Siargao

 That is the best way to get yourself to Siargao’s best corners and all the tourist spots.
 Scooters and motorbikes are the main mode of transport for both locals and tourists.